qsliu2017/gitlab-runner/docs/install/linux-repository.md

 ### APT pinning

-A native package called `gitlab-ci-multi-runner` is available in Debian Stretch.
-By default, when installing `gitlab-runner`, that package from the official repositories will have a higher priority.
+A native package called `gitlab-runner` is available in Debian and few other Debian based systems.
+By default, when installing `gitlab-runner`, that package from the official repositories may have a higher priority and may be installed.

 If you want to use our package, you should manually set the source of the package.
 The best way is to add the pinning configuration file.